Monash University Faculty of Law: Law Library

 The Faculty of Law's library is split over four levels in the David Derham Law School Building.
 Architecturally, the building reflects the post World War II popularity of modernism.
 Academic staff offices surround the library.
 The main areas of student activity are located on the ground floor basement.
 The Monash Law Students' Society office (colloquially 'LSS') and the adjoining room provide LSS members and LSS officials' office space and recreation area.
-The Monash Law building facade is currently under development, and is predicted to be completed by April 2013.
-This will provide an entirely renovated building face and basement foyer, to go along with the recently renovated outdoor area at the entrance of the Faculty of Law.
+The Monash Law building facade was redeveloped, finishing in 2013.
+This provided an entirely renovated building face and basement foyer, to go along with the recently renovated outdoor area at the entrance of the Faculty of Law.

 The Library houses a major collection of printed and electronic material.
 In addition to the many online databases and e-books, its physical collection contains over 150, 000 items.
 Most Commonwealth jurisdiction law reports can be found, including non-official and official reports.
 These include law reports from Australia, New Zealand, Canada, the United Kingdom, the Pacific Island regions, the United States and Europe.
 A relatively large staff run the library, helping students, organising books, carrying out repair work and supervision of the law library.

 Community Legal Services

 Monash was among the first law schools in Australia to incorporate Community Legal Services into its teaching programs.
 Currently, the Faculty of Law runs two Community Legal Services.
 The Monash-Oakleigh Legal Service, which includes the Family Law Assistance Program, is located just outside the western border of the University's Clayton Campus.
 The Springvale Monash Legal Service, including the South East Centre Against Sexual Assault, is located in the South-Eastern Melbourne suburb of Springvale.
 The Springvale service is now the oldest continually running community legal service in Australia.
-Among the students who were first to participate in the program in 1973 include the current Chief Justice of Victoria Marilyn Warren and current Chairman of the Australian Securities & Investments Commission (ASIC) Tony D'Aloisio.
+Among the students who were first to participate in the program in 1973 include the current chief justice of Victoria Marilyn Warren and current chairman of the Australian Securities & Investments Commission (ASIC) Tony D'Aloisio.

 These centres operate to provide free legal services and education to meet the needs of the community.
 They are supervised by full-time and part-time qualified legal practitioners, but are essentially run by law students at the Faculty of Law.
 Working at one of these centres for a semester or a summer is part of the Faculty of Law's Professional Practice units, which are credited towards the Bachelor of Laws.
 Student volunteers undertake a range of responsibilities, including interviewing clients, negotiating with other parties, letter drafting, preparing wills and court documents, and appearing in court on their client's behalf.
 Although most tasks are carried out by the students, they are under the supervision of practising solicitors.
-The Centres provide legal advice in areas such as criminal law, employment law, debt and family law.
+The centres provide legal advice in areas such as criminal law, employment law, debt and family law.
 They also produce publications on law reform.

 Since the establishment of Community Legal Services in the early 1970s, similar programs have been introduced at other Australian law schools.